whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-16-Subscription-Box-Review-Coupon.md

 <center><img src='/images/OuiPleaseVol16TassiaCannelisBracelet3.jpg'></center>

-<p>I have petite arms so it looks okay on me, but I'm not sure it'll look as good with people with bigger arms, but that's just my opinion.
-This will look good by itself for a casual yet chic outfit, or layered for a more prominent look.</p>
+<p>I have petite arms so it looks good on me, but I'm not sure it'll look as good on people with bigger arms, but that's just my opinion.
+This can be worn either by itself for a casual yet chic outfit, or layered for a more prominent look.</p>

 <br>